OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

   1. Look for **ProviderHostedOAuth** in the list of registered add-ins to confirm that the add-in was registered during debugging.
   1. Stop debugging.

+In this exercise you created a new provider-hosted add-in and examined the OAuth Authorization Code flow.

-## Exercise 2: OAuth with the O365 APIs
+## Exercise 2: Authorization Code Flow - OAuth with the Office 365 APIs
-In this exercise you create a new web application and examine the OAuth flow.
+In this exercise you create a new web application and examine the OAuth Authorization Code flow.

 1. Create the new solution in Visual Studio 2013:
   1. Launch **Visual Studio 2013** as administrator.